carved4/mach-o-crypter/README.md

 # Macho-Crypter - A Mach-O Binary Crypter for macOS

-A Go-based implementation of a crypter for Mach-O binaries on macOS with ChaCha20-Poly1305 authenticated encryption, CBOR payload packaging, and secure in-memory execution with anti-forensic features.
+A Go-based implementation of a crypter for Mach-O binaries on macOS with ChaCha20-Poly1305 authenticated encryption, zlib compression, CBOR payload packaging, and secure in-memory execution with anti-forensic features.

 Feel free to open issues or DM with feedback or use cases!